ParkanonTulikukko/webdev1coursework/README.md

 Document how your application protects against the threats.
 You are also free to add more security threats + protection here, if you will.

+## Project plan

+We're going to start the project by implementing function by function.
+If there's going to be problems, we will ask help via Teams discussion board.
+The functions will be implemented in that manner that they will  pass the mocha tests.